rockettheme/docs/Docs/joomla/templates/paradigm/INDEX.md

 Introduction
 -----

-Paradigm is a rich infusion of elegant, transparent visuals with a contemporary design frame, to create a subtle but invigorating site experience.The dynamically changing, transparent to opaque, fixed header, combines design and functionality.
+Paradigm is a rich infusion of elegant, transparent visuals with a contemporary design frame, to create a subtle but invigorating site experience.
+The dynamically changing, transparent to opaque, fixed header, combines design and functionality.

 ![][Paradigm]